Dodgers erase late 6-run deficit, rally past Cardinals 7-6 - WHIZ News

 Mookie Betts had an RBI double in the eighth and Trea Turner’s two-run single cut it to 6-5.
 Max Muncy tied it in the ninth with a sacrifice fly.

+Los Angeles got its NL-leading 26th come-from-behind win.
+This marked its largest comeback of the year.

+“I kind of sound redundant when I say it’s the biggest win of the year,” manager Dave Roberts said.
+“But it was a big one.”

-Will Smith started the comeback with a two-run homer in the seventh.
+Will Smith started the rally with a two-run homer in the seventh.
 Freddie Freeman went 3 for 3 for the Dodgers and has 12 hits in his last 14 at-bats.

 Nolan Arenado hit a two-run homer and Paul Goldschmidt had a two-run single early for St. Louis, which had won three straight.

-Alberto, who entered in the eighth, singled to left field off reliever Giovanny Gallegos (2-4).
+Alberto, who entered in the eighth, singled to left field off reliever Giovanny Gallegos (2-4) to score Cody Bellinger from third base.

 Craig Kimbrel (3-4) got the win with a scoreless inning of relief.
 Evan Phillips earned his second major league save and first this season.